 According to Handshake’s Blog, “Employers like IBM and Under Armour often host virtual events on Handshake to connect with students from across the country.
 Attending these events is a unique way to meet employees at the companies you want to work for.
 Virtual events give you an opportunity to learn more about a company before applying for a job.”
 Be sure to check Handshake often to see what virtual events are happening!

-Participating in virtual career fairs through Handshake this Fall?
+Participating in virtual career fairs through Handshake?
 Check out our page on how to make the most of that experience.

 Jobs and Internships